Pamir/jvm-dump-usecases/docs/infinite-wait.md

 In this example PID is "1"

-4. Dump call stack of java  process with kill -3:
+4. Dump all call stack of java process  with using kill -3.
+Process Id 1 will print all the call stack on the default output.
+We can copy this output to another txt file or we can find the problematic thread and source code by searching on the default output.
 ```bash
 kill -3 1
 sleep 3